supratikchaudhuri/PDP_ASS7_PROVIDER_CODE/res/Customer-Readme.md

 - Added a method to get list of all stocks in the portfolio on today's date in `PortfolioImpl` class.
 This is used to get all current stock in portfolio that need to be rebalanced.
 (Line 357).

 - Added option number 6 to "Re-balance a portfolio" in `PortfolioViewImpl` class.
 (Line 112).

 - The code we received did not run with text-based interface since their file can save decimal stocks but text-based reads only integer values.
 Hence changed all data types from int to double wherever applicable to make the code work before implementing re-balance.

 - `PortfolioControllerImpl` line 415 :  Added logic to handle portfolio re-balancing option chosen by the user from the view.
 Performed all validations and passed th data to model for rebalancing.

-- Added rebalance method in `PortfolioModelImpl` class to calculate which stock to buy/sell to match the specified weightage.
+- Added balance method in `PortfolioModelImpl` class to calculate which stock to buy/sell to match the specified weightage.
 (Line 485)

 - Added Panel to display stocks in current portfolio and get their required weightage in `PortfolioGUIViewImpl` class (Line 647).

-- Added action listener in `PortfolioControllerGuiImpl` that binds click to the controller's rebalance method.
+- Added action listener in `PortfolioControllerGuiImpl` that binds click to the controller's balance method.
 Performed all validation here and passed the processed data to model for doing the actual re-balancing.
 (Line 393).

 - Added tests for verifying working of re-balancing on today's date in `PortfolioModelImpl` class ( Line 142 onwards).

-- After rebalancing is done, we have displayed the rebalanced portfolio contents to the user using our own implemented method since their existing method requires to go back and choose this portfolio again which reads the xml file again, leading to redundant api calls and taking more time to display the result to the user.
+- After balancing is done, we have displayed the rebalanced portfolio contents to the user using our own implemented method since their existing method requires to go back and choose this portfolio again which reads the xml file again, leading to redundant api calls and taking more time to display the result to the user.
 Their existing method also does api calls for same ticker